 In this procedure a liquid called a sclerosant is injected into the affected vein to cause it to close and stop carrying blood.
 Sclerotherapy does not require an anesthetic, and is performed in about one hour with little or no discomfort.

-Surgical stripping has been the traditional varicose vein treatment.
+Surgical stripping has been the traditional varicose vein treatment or leg vein treatments.
 It is usually performed under general or spinal anesthesia in the hospital.
 Incisions are made along the course of the vein and the vein is stripped out in pieces.
 The surgical incisions are closed by stitches.
 Recovery time after surgical stripping may be 2 to 3 weeks.